lee-joanne/cork-paints/README.md

     2. Lora
     3. Sans Serif (fallback)

     - The main fonts used are Montserrat and Lora, with Sans Serif used as the fallback font.
-Montseratt is a sans-serif typeface used for headings throughout the website for high readability when the user is browsing the page.
-The eyecatching nature of the font is perfect for high level headings because the font is very eyecatching so the users will know exactly what each heading represents.
+Montserat is a sans-serif typeface used for headings throughout the website for high readability when the user is browsing the page.
+The eyecatching nature of the font is perfect for high level headings because the font is very distinct so the users will know exactly what each heading represents.
 Lora is a gorgeous serif font used for paragraphs and lower level headings.
-Lora is chosen for it's attractive typography to explain the main details of the website.
+Lora is chosen for it's attractive typography and high readability for lengthier paragraphs.

   - Imagery

     - The hero image contains a gorgeous photo of a hand painting on a canvas, with colours that highly suit the colour scheme of the website.
-The image contains a keyframe to zoom in to catch the user's attention.
-The images chosen are selected to be minimalistic and artistic which suit the painting theme of Cork Paints.
+The hero mage contains a keyframe to zoom in to catch the user's attention.
+Throughout the website, all images are selected to be minimalistic and artistic which suit the painting theme of Cork Paints.
+All images match very well with the colour scheme of purple (#78748F), white (#fff), and black (#232222).

 * ### Wireframes
   - Low-fidelity wireframes have been created using the program Sketch.